yamamotsu/TrajecSimu/README.md

 # TrajecSimu
-Trajectory simulation of high-power rockets
+Trajectory simulation for high-power rockets by Shugo Kaneko